erikagaffney/movie-search-app/README.md

 ## Disussion

-- Languages Used: HTML, CSS, React, Jest, and Javascript
+- Languages Used: HTML, CSS, React, Jest, and Typescript
 - This app was created with [CRA (create react app)](https://create-react-app.dev/)

 ## Requirements